Documentation

 Learn to implement and use protected GraphQL operations with IO apps.

-Authenticated GraphQL requests are crucial for securing access to your VTEX IO app's data and functionalities.
+Authenticated GraphQL requests are crucial for securing access to your VTEX IO app's data and functions.
 Authentication ensures that only authorized users or applications can interact with your GraphQL endpoints, protecting sensitive information and preventing unauthorized actions.
-Besides authentication, app developers can implement authorization to control who can access specific resources and what operations they can perform.
+In addition to authentication, app developers can implement authorization to control who can access specific resources and what operations they can perform.

 GraphQL authorization in VTEX IO apps works with auth tokens and directives within your GraphQL schema, enabling fine-grained access control based on License Manager resources.
-The app identifies the requester by the auth token in apps or the user token in API calls, which will have roles or policies associated with VTEX's resources.
+The app identifies the requester by the auth token in apps or the user token in API calls.
+These tokens have roles or policies associated with VTEX resources.

 In this guide, you will learn how to:

-1. Implement protected operations with GraphQL APIs in apps using authorization.
+1. Implement protected GraphQL API operations in apps using authorization.

-Only VTEX apps, Admin users, and application keys can be authorized in GraphQL requests, since they must be associated with a role or policy granting access to a License Manager resource.
+Only VTEX apps, Admin users, and application keys can be authorized to make GraphQL requests, as they must be associated with a role or policy that grants access to a License Manager resource.
 Store users don't have this type of access.

 Implementing GraphQL API authorization in apps

-By default, GraphQL APIs in VTEX apps don't require authorization.
-To enable authorization, you must add the @auth directive to the specific fields or operations in your GraphQL schema that require protection.
+To enable authorization, you must add the @auth directive to the specific fields or operations in your GraphQL schema that need protection.
 This directive ensures that only requesters with access to the corresponding License Manager resource are allowed to execute the operation.

 The @auth directive uses the following arguments: